Welcome to Carnets de route

 • Access to care: Your medical results will not influence your immigration status or your access to the care and services you need.
 For example, people living with HIVHuman immunodeficiency virus or hepatitis C are protected from discrimination in Québec.
 They have access to the necessary health services.

-• Duty of confidentiality: Because of their duty to keep your personal information confidential, employees of the health and social services network are not allowed to share information about your health without your authorization, regardless of their job title.
+• Duty of confidentiality: Employees of the health and social services network are not allowed to share information about your health without your authorization, regardless of their job title.
 See Confidentiality in the Read This Information First section for more details.

 • Access to an interpreter: If you do not speak English or French, the health institution can provide an interpreter.
 If possible, let the institution know in advance that you would like an interpreter.
 See Interpreters in the Read This Information First section for more details.